ArPIHomeSecurity/arpi_documentation/docs/developers/index.md

 git clone --recurse-submodules https://github.com/ArPIHomeSecurity/arpi_management.git
 ```
 This command will download the source code of management project of
-the ArPI Home security system with the server and the webapplication components.
+the ArPI Home security system with the server and the web application components.

 ```
 + arpi_management: managing the software components